dell/dell-csi-extensions/README.md

 For using `podmon`, include "github.com/dell/dell-csi-extensions/podmon" in your go module dependencies.
 For using `replication`, include "github.com/dell/dell-csi-extensions/replication" in your go module dependencies.
-For using `volumeGroupSnapshot`, include "github.com/dell/dell-csi-extensions/volumeGroupSnapshot" in your go module dependencies.

 ## Table of Contents